upstash/ratelimit-py/README.md

 # Upstash Ratelimit Python SDK

+> [!NOTE]
+> **This project is in GA Stage.**
+> The Upstash Professional Support fully covers this project.
+It receives regular updates, and bug fixes.
+The Upstash team is committed to maintaining and improving its functionality.

-upstash-ratelimit is a connectionless rate limiting library for Python, designed to be used in serverless environments such as:
+`upstash-ratelimit` is a connectionless rate limiting library for Python, designed to be used in serverless environments such as:

 - AWS Lambda
 - Vercel Serverless
 - Google Cloud Functions